 Our group, Forecasting Insights and Decision Making, focuses on advancing the field of forecasting and decision-making through cutting-edge research and practical applications.
-We specialize in developing innovative machine learning models and decision optimization techniques to solve complex problems across various domains, including business, energy, and supply chain.
+We specialise in developing innovative machine learning models and decision optimisation techniques to solve complex problems across various domains, including business, energy, and supply chain.
 We aim to bridge the gap between theoretical research and real-world applications, providing valuable insights and solutions that drive effective decision-making processes.

 Yingjie Zhao, PhD in Data Science, Queensland University of Technology, Australia, Thesis: Federated Hierarchical Forecasting.